molgenis/GCC/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Story template
 about: Suggest change of data, software, document or system that can be done in less than one sprint.
 Otherwise call it 'epic'
-title: 'feat: data: docs: epic: '
+title: 'feat: data: docs: epic: build: (commitizen friendly)'
 labels: ''
 assignees: ''